mediadrop/mediadrop/doc/install/index.rst

 Ideally the folder is not below the default docroot (often called ``html`` or ``httpdocs``) but right next to it (sometimes called ``shareddata``).
-This ensures that the web server will never reveal your actual MediaCore source code or the configuration files to web users in case of a configuration error.
+This ensures that the web server will never reveal your actual MediaDrop source code or the configuration files to web users in case of a configuration error.

-After step 3 you should have a directory which contains the folders ``data``, ``MediaCore-0.10.0`` (or whatever you named the directory with the MediaCore source code), and ``venv`` as well as the ``production.ini`` file.
+After step 3 you should have a directory which contains the folders ``data``, ``MediaCore-0.10.0`` (or whatever you named the directory with the MediaDrop source code), and ``venv`` as well as the ``production.ini`` file.